retro16/acsi2stm/doc/compact_pcb_manual.md

 This document describes how to order, install and connect the official compact PCB of ACSI2STM.

-This PCB already integrates all components, so it doesn't need a Blue Pill PCB.
+This PCB already integrates all components, so it doesn't need a Blue Pill.
-It allows a much more compact layout.

-For instructions on how to use the ACSI2STM, see [manual.md](manual.md).

 Ordering a unit